biletnam/cinema-ticket-1/README.md

 5.Cancel orders.

+Written without use of any IDE.
 Tested on Apache Tomcat 8.
 Annotations are used, thus there is no web.xml descriptor.
 War archive is in 'deploy' folder.